ModernProgrammer/SpaceFlight/README.md

 * [Setup](#setup)

 ## General info
-SpaceFlight is a simple app built using the MVVM design pattern which reads the from the [SpaceFlight API](https://api.spaceflightnewsapi.net/v3/documentation).
+SpaceFlight is a simple app built using the MVVM design pattern which reads from the [SpaceFlight API](https://api.spaceflightnewsapi.net/v3/documentation).
 SpaceFlight supports both Dark Mode and Light Mode based on the system settings with the theme accent color of the app being systemRed.
 The UI was built primarily